 Authors are encouraged to consult recent issues of the journal for examples of format.

 Manuscripts should be typed, with double line spacing, on one side of the paper only.
-The first names, other initials, and surnames of all authors should be given, along with full postal addresses, as well as the fax number, and e-mail address of the correspondence author, who should be designated by a star.
+The first names, other initials, and surnames of all authors should be given, along with full postal addresses and e-mail address of the correspondence author, who should be designated by a star.
 Reference lists and figure legends should be submitted on separate sheets.
 Copies of relevant manuscripts in press or submitted elsewhere should be included, clearly marked as such.